Kings of the Wyld: Plot

-Set in a world where mercenary groups (or 'Bands') are akin to rock stars and rock bands, Clay 'Slowhand' Cooper (nicknamed as such due to commonly getting hit first in every fight) lives a quiet life in Coverdale as a watchman with his wife, Ginny, and his young daughter Tully (short for Talia).
+Set in a world where mercenary groups (or "bands") are akin to rock stars and rock bands, Clay "Slowhand" Cooper (nicknamed as such due to commonly getting hit first in every fight) lives a quiet life in Coverdale as a watchman with his wife, Ginny, and his young daughter Tally (short for Talia).
 One day he finds his former bandmate and best friend Gabriel on his doorstep, and Gabriel tells him he came to get Clay's help in getting their former band, Saga, back together in order to rescue Gabe's daughter Rose, who joined a band and is now trapped in Castia, a faraway city surrounded by monsters and about to be besieged.
-While Clay initially refuses to accompany Gabriel, Tully convinces him to go.
+While Clay initially refuses to accompany Gabriel, Tally convinces him to go.

-After setting out, Clay visits his mother's grave and him and Gabriel both get robbed by a group of bandits led by the affiable Lady Jain, who allows them to keep Clay's shield Blackheart.
-They arrive in Conthas, the Free City, and meet up with Kallorek, their old booker, who has since expanded his operations.
+After setting out, Clay visits his mother's grave, and he and Gabriel both get robbed by a group of bandits led by the affable Lady Jain, who allows them to keep Clay's shield, Blackheart.
+They arrive in the Free City of Canthas and meet up with Kallorek, their old booker, who has since expanded his operations.
 Kallorek is in possession of Vellichor, Gabe's fabled artifact sword, but refuses to relinquish it and pursues Clay and Gabriel when they go to get Arcandius Moog, Saga's main mage.
-They use Moog's portal-mirror to escape and end up in the palace bedchamber, where they find Matrick Skulldrummer, the Band's former rogue and now king.
+They use Moog's portal mirror to escape and end up in the palace bedchamber, where they find Matrick Skulldrummer, the Band's former rogue and now king.
 They attend the Company of Kings, a gathering of monarchs from across the country, and encounter Lastleaf, the druin son of Vespian, Master of the Heartwyld Horde about to besiege Castia, and Saga's archenemy.
 The assembled monarchs attempt to get Lastleaf to disband the horde, but Lastleaf refuses and instead tells them not to interfere.
-Matrick's wife Lilith doesn't want Matrick to leave the palace out of fear he will sire a true royal heir, so the Band fake Matrick's death to continue their journey.
+Matrick's wife Lilith doesn't want Matrick to leave the palace, fearing he will sire a true royal heir, so the Band fakes Matrick's death to continue their journey.

-After encountering Lady Jain and her bandits again, who cook breakfast for them before robbing them again, Gabriel uses Moog's crystal ball to see Castia, and becomes discouraged after seeing the sheer size of the Heartwyld Horde.
-Clay gives him words of encouragement, and they progress to Fivecourt, where Gabriel retrieves a sack of gold to bargain with Dinatra (a Gorgon noblewoman) for Ganelon, the final member of Saga, who has been petrified for nineteen years as punishment for murdering the Sultana's son and as such has not aged as much as the other bandmembers.
+After encountering Lady Jain and her bandits again, who cook breakfast for them before robbing them again, Gabriel uses Moog's crystal ball to see Castia and becomes discouraged after seeing the sheer size of the Heartwyld Horde.
+Clay gives him words of encouragement, and they progress to Fivecourt, where Gabriel retrieves a sack of gold to bargain with Dinatra (a Gorgon noblewoman) for Ganelon, the final member of Saga, who has been petrified for nineteen years as punishment for murdering the Sultana's son and, as such, has not aged as much as the other bandmembers.
 As payment for freeing Ganelon, Saga is forced to fight a Chimera in an arena, and the Chimera manages to incapacitate everyone except Ganelon, who manages to kill it.
-The arena is destroyed in the battle and Saga is rescued by Vanguard, another Band who are old friends of theirs.
+The arena is destroyed in the battle, and Saga is rescued by Vanguard, another band who are old friends of theirs.